metmajer/oneagent-docker-redhat-certified/help.md

 That atomic command runs the docker command set in this label:

-`RUN`=docker run -d --privileged --name NAME --ipc=host --net=host --pid=host -v /:/mnt/root IMAGE
+`RUN`=docker run -d --privileged --name ${NAME} --ipc=host --net=host --pid=host -v /:/mnt/root ${IMAGE}

-The contents of the RUN label tells an `atomic run dynatrace/oneagent` command to open various privileges to the host (described later), mount the root directory into the container, set the name of the container and run the Dynatrace OneAgent installation.
+The contents of the RUN label tells an `atomic run registry.connect.redhat.com/dynatrace/oneagent` command to open various privileges to the host (described later), mount the root directory into the container, set the name of the container and run the Dynatrace OneAgent installation.

 `Name=`dynatrace/oneagent

-`Release=`1.x

 `Version=`1.x

+`Release=`1

 `Build-date=`2017-07-14